IlyaGrebnov/libsais/README.md

     * @param T [0..n-1] The input string.
     * @param SA [0..n-1+fs] The output array of suffixes.
     * @param n The length of the given string.
-    * @param fs Extra space available at the end of SA array (0 should be enough for most cases).
+    * @param fs The extra space available at the end of SA array (0 should be enough for most cases).
     * @param freq [0..255] The output symbol frequency table (can be NULL).
     * @return 0 if no error occurred, -1 or -2 otherwise.
     */